createdbypete/createdbypete.com/_posts/articles/2012-11-12-php-54-development-on-os-x-with-mysql-and-laravel-4.markdown

 You'll notice I've used `localhost:4000` above you can use any hostname/IP or port number with a few limitations:

 * The port number must be above 1024, any lower and you will need to use `sudo` as these are reserved for system use.
 * The hostname/IP must resolve to your machine.
-You can use `0.0.0.0` as a wildcard to match any IP your machine can answer to.
+You can use `0.0.0.0` as a wild card to match any IP your machine can answer to.
 This is if another machine needs access to the application.

 There are a number of other options you can use with the command line webserver.
 I've also used different hostname/IP combinations.